Orlando Arcia Preview, Player Props: Braves vs. Dodgers

 Orlando Arcia At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 24th, his on-base percentage ranks 57th, and he is 66th in the league in slugging.
+- Among the qualified hitters, he ranks 19th in batting average, while his on-base percentage ranks 55th and he is 61st in slugging.

-- Arcia is batting .368 with one homer during his last games and is riding a six-game hitting streak.
+- Arcia will look to extend his seven-game hitting streak.
+He's batting .400 with one homer over the course of his last games.

-- In 35 games this year (31.5%), Arcia has picked up an RBI, and in 16 of those games (14.4%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- In 31.3% of his games this year, Arcia has had at least one RBI.
+He's picked up more than one in 14.3% and driven in three or more of his team's runs in one contest.

-- He has scored in 44 of 111 games this season, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.